Aviation Law and Litigation

 Rumberger Kirk & Caldwell defends commercial airlines and aviation component manufacturers in general commercial litigation, as well as in product liability lawsuits stemming from aviation accidents.

 Commercial airline cases frequently require the application of complex international law, including the Warsaw Convention, Montreal Convention and IATA Agreements.
 Our work with commercial airlines includes handling claims through trial.
-The types of cases handled on behalf of the commercial carriers includes cases:
+The types of cases handled on behalf of the commercial carriers include cases:

 - Where injuries were allegedly sustained at the airport